MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.WSMan.Management/Invoke-WSManAction.md

 management resource by using the ResourceURI parameter and the SelectorSet parameter.
 For example, the following command uses the FilePath parameter:

-`Invoke-WSManAction -Action stopservice -ResourceUri wmicimv2/Win32_Service -SelectorSet @{Name="spooler"} -FilePath c:\input.xml -Authentication default`
+`Invoke-WSManAction -Action StopService -ResourceUri wmicimv2/Win32_Service -SelectorSet @{Name="spooler"} -FilePath c:\input.xml -Authentication default`

 This command calls the **StopService** method on the Spooler service by using input from a file.
 The file, `Input.xml`, contains the following content: